-“There have been great societies that did not use the wheel, but there have been no societies that did not tell stories.” —Ursula K. LeGuin To listen to some scholars of decision-making, it is a great wonder that humans have … Continue reading Different Minds: why we need human capabilities and machine intelligence*
+“There have been great societies that did not use the wheel, but there have been no societies that did not tell stories.” —Ursula K. LeGuin To listen to some scholars of decision-making, it is a great wonder that humans have survived as long as they have.
+We are constantly prone to biases, rely on simplistic… Continue reading Different Minds: why we need human capabilities and machine intelligence*

 It is common to contrast emotions with rationality (usually in tandem with proclaiming the superiority of reason over emotion).
 Take for example this post on the changingminds blog.
-It is also the claim at the heart of Ayn Rand's morally … Continue reading On the false contrast between rationality and emotion
+It is also the claim at the heart of Ayn Rand's morally barren apologia for the extremes of modern capitalism, 'Atlas Shrugged'.
+In this book she claims… Continue reading On the false contrast between rationality and emotion